SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/video-meetings.md

 If the host of the meeting has set up notifications for the meeting, SuperOffice CRM will warn you by showing a notification pop-up before your meeting is about to begin.
 You can click the Join Meeting button in the pop-up to automatically start your video meeting.

-#### In the appointment
+#### In the follow-up

-You can also join the video meeting by opening the appointment in your diary and clicking the Join Meeting button at the bottom of the appointment.
+You can also join the video meeting by opening the follow-up in your diary and clicking the Join Meeting button at the bottom of the follow-up.

 When you click the link, your video meeting will automatically start.